 6. Continue to use your newly found skills in the supermarket when you’ve returned home, no matter how exciting and impressive they may be out here!

 Now let’s see how it works in practice…

 The following is a common day to day experience for the backpacker in Southeast Asia.
 The scene is any Asian city.
 The temperature is of course scorching.
 Here’s how to play the haggling game and use the skills you have learnt on the street…

 Mr Tuk Tuk: Tuk tuk, Tuk tuk, Tuk tuk, Tuk tuk, Tuk tuk, Tuk tuk.
 Tuk tuk, Tuk tuk, Tuk tuk, Tuk tuk, Tuk tuk, Tuk tuk.
 Tuk tuk, Tuk tuk, Tuk tuk.

-Mr Tuk Tuk: (Eying the farang up and down, assessing how much of a rookie he is) Okay 500, let’s go.
+Mr Tuk Tuk: (Eying the farang up and down, assessing how much of a beginner he is.)
+Okay 500, let’s go!

 Mr Tuk Tuk: Oh cannot, cannot.
 Ooooweeeeeeeeeeeee.
 Cannot.
 Okay okay cheap cheap for you.
 400.

 Sweaty Backpacker: (Firm, he’s done this before) 300.
 Good for you, good for me.